Spring 2020 Virtual TRYPO!

 - TRYPO’s Open Reading Day was cancelled.

-How is TRYPO planning for next season?
+How is TRYPO planning for Fall 2020?

 - We also will be watching carefully to follow all established protocols for safety measures for in-person content.

 - We are aware that scholarship needs might be higher next year.
 We are working on keeping expenses low and are budgeting for increased scholarship support.
+The scholarship application was significantly simplified with an “ask for what you need” approach and extra support for families whose household finances are in crisis.

 - We will be engaging more with student leadership – especially high school seniors – moving forward.